piyush-suteri/piyush-suteri/README.md

 I'm proficient in Python, Arduino, Web Development, Electronics, CAD Design, and Generative AI, providing a versatile toolkit for my diverse creations.
 Additionally, I have a strong passion for physics and mathematics.
 I find immense joy in hands-on creation, from Arduino projects and coding to continuous learning.

-I've independently designed, developed, and implemented several hardware and software projects, showcasing expertise in embedded systems, robotics, and artificial intelligence.
-My work emphasizes practical application, creative problem-solving, and resourcefulness.
+I've independently designed, developed, and implemented several hardware and software projects.
+My approach emphasizes creative problem-solving, building unique solutions, and resourcefulness.

 ---
 ## My Key Projects: